douglas-george/timberhearth/storybook/story.md

 That evening, Timberhearth’s villagers began stopping by the bakery one by one, each cradling a kitten or two.

-“They’ve been behind our shed for weeks,” said Mrs. Thistlepot.
+”They’ve been behind our shed for weeks,” said Mrs. Thistlepot.
 “Thought you could use some help.”
-“Ours were born in the hayloft,” said old Garron Holt’s cousin.
+”Ours were born in the hayloft,” said old Garron Holt’s cousin.
 “Good mousers, all of ’em.”
-“Found this one in the flour wagon,” said a farmer, holding up something that might once have been white but was now vaguely brownish and mewing loudly.”
+”Found this one in the flour wagon,” said a farmer, holding up something that might once have been white but was now vaguely brownish and mewing loudly.”

 By closing time, the bakery had gained a modest pile of baskets, each containing a small, furry occupant.